axibase/atsd/api/data/series/examples/query-response-time-format.md

 ## Description

-Query detailed data for the specified time range and return data in Unix time milliseconds.
+Query detailed data for the specified time range and return data in Unix time with millisecond precision.

 ## Request